 - Definition of learning goals - This has been done by making an assessment of needs of students for various career goals combined with detailed discussions among the faculty in the department as to goals they perceive for the various courses and how these align from one course to the next.
 Discussions with other relevant departments are often included as well as employer feedback.
 Some departments have preferred to start from overall programmatic goals and work down to individual course goals.
 Most find it more manageable to start with individual course goals and eventually work up.
-Educational goals may be different for different student populations (honors, majors, other science, nonscience). - These goals consider all aspects of student education that the faculty members in the department feel are important.
-These typically include analytic and problem solving skills, critical thinking, communication, conceptual understanding, attitudes about science, mastery of technical terminology, knowledge of particular topics, etc. Most people find it helpful to start the process of establishing course level goals with a framework for delineating different levels of cognitive activity required, such as Bloom's taxonomy. - Assessment methods - There are now a number of assessment tools for looking at particular aspects of learning that have been rigorously developed.
+Educational goals may be different for different student populations (honors, majors, other science, nonscience).

+- These goals consider all aspects of student education that the faculty members in the department feel are important.
+These typically include analytic and problem solving skills, critical thinking, communication, conceptual understanding, attitudes about science, mastery of technical terminology, knowledge of particular topics, etc. Most people find it helpful to start the process of establishing course level goals with a framework for delineating different levels of cognitive activity required, such as Bloom's taxonomy1. - Assessment methods - There are now a number of assessment tools for looking at particular aspects of learning that have been rigorously developed.
 Examples include the Force Concepts Inventory that tests students' mastery of the basic concepts of force and motion covered in first semester physics and is now widely used, the Basic Electricity and Magnetism Assessment that tests understanding of concepts in E&M as typically covered in second semester physics, and the Colorado Learning Attitudes about Science Survey (chemistry and physics versions) that measures students attitudes and beliefs about science and how to best learn it.
-Instruments for testing conceptual understanding in chemistry, geological sciences, and biology have been developed and are currently at various stages of refinement.
+Instruments for testing conceptual understanding in chemistry, geological sciences, and biology have been developed and are currently at various stages of refinement. - These and similar assessment instruments suitable for machine grading, and hence large 0 scale use, are created using what is now a fairly standard multi-step methodology.
+The essential aspects are to identify the desired goal to be tested, understand and characterize relevant student thinking, and create questions for which the responses accurately reflect the student thinking.
+In practice, the typical steps are as follows.
+1) Obtain faculty consensus as to relevant concepts/beliefs/skills to be assessed, often with input as to manifestations indicating lack of mastery that they have observed.
+2) Obtain data allowing one to characterize student thinking on the specific items to be assessed.
+This data is collected through examination of student work, observation of student discussions and problem solving, surveys, and interviews of students before, during, and after instruction on the item(s) of interest.
+3) Open-ended questions are created and given to sample populations.
+From those responses, multiple choice questions are generated.
+4) These are tested with experts to ensure there is a consensus as to the validity of the question, and then tested in student interviews to ensure there is consistency of interpretation and the reasons for choosing different possible answers are consistent.
+5) Assessment is then administered on a large scale.
+Various standard statistical tests are done on the large scale data to check that the questions are testing what is intended and results are reproducible and not dependent on irrelevant variables.
+6) Typically over the first one to two years of large-scale use, there are minor revisions as larger data samples reveal minor difficulties.
+In many cases, one or more of these development steps can be replaced by referring to the science education literature.

-&lt;sup>1 Benjamin S. Bloom, Taxonomy of educational objectives, published by Allyn and Bacon,.
+1 Benjamin S. Bloom, Taxonomy of educational objectives, published by Allyn and Bacon,.